KSU-GEOG-728/GitHub-CustomFunctions/README.md

 ### Task:

-Edit the provided Python file <code>CalculateNdwi.py</code> Write a create a custom function in a module called <code>CalculateNdwi.py</code> to calculate NDWI for a Landsat 8 image.
+Write a create a custom function in a module called <code>CalculateNdwi.py</code> to calculate NDWI for a Landsat 8 image.
 The function should be able to be called from another script AND run on its own.
 Use your new module/function in a new script called <code>GitHub-CustomFunctions.py</code> that properly calculates the Normalized Difference Water Index (NDWI) from a Landsat 8 image and saves the result using a custom filename ending with "_NDWI".

 ## Rubric: